Pakihi Track

 The Pakihi Track was first opened around 1906 as part of a rough track connecting Motu to Opotiki via the Otara Valley.
 From the early-1990s, it slowly gained a reputation as an epic mountain bike ride.
 After a massive restoration, the Pakihi Track reopened in 2012 as part of the Motu Trails.
 Today it's a beautiful journey through lush forest.

-The track starts from high on the Motu Road, 17 kilometres from Motu and 38 kilometres from the Ōpōtiki coast.
-On the Pakihi you have no significant uphills to tackle and the surface is generally well-formed.
-However, in places, the track is narrow with near-vertical drop-offs to the side.
-Especially on the lower section, in places, there is almost always rock debris on the track (on the lower track, we clear it off weekly).
-This is a back-country track in challenging terrain.
+There are no significant uphills and the surface is generally well-formed.
+However, in places, Pakihi Track is very narrow, with near-vertical drop-offs to the side.
+There are often fallen trees to lift your bike over.
+Especially on the lower section, in places, there is almost always rock debris on the track.

 Loading...